 Not all pet insurers are created equal.

-Make sure you choose a pet insurer that you’re confident in, and you’ve read through your policy and completely understand it before you join.
+Make sure you choose a pet insurer that you’re confident in, and that you’ve read through your policy and completely understand it before you join.
 You don’t want to have to change insurers within a month or two.

 Read your policy front to back